 Do not wait until the application deadline to complete the tours, as the clinical affiliates reserve the right to deny tours based on their schedules.

 It is strongly recommended that applicants observe a minimum of 20 hours in a radiology department to gain understanding of basic radiologic procedures prior to September 15.
 This activity is in addition to the clinical site tours.
-Observation in a radiology department can be completed at one of USI’s clinical affiliates (listed on clinical site tour form) or at a facility of the student’s choice.
+Observation in a radiology department can be completed at one of USI’s clinical affiliates (listed on the observation and clinical site tour form) or at a facility of the student’s choice.

 Documentation of the observation must be submitted at the time of application and must be validated by the facility where the observation was made.
 An observation log to document the observation is provided.

 Extra credit toward admission is given to those students completing a minimum of 20 hours and provide documentation of the observations.

 It is strongly recommended that students do not wait until the program deadline to complete observations, as clinical affiliates reserve the right to deny observation at their facility when time or space is limited.